Access To Health Information of Decedents for Research

 2. Clinical trials:

 Investigators must obtain informed consent and authorization from subjects to participate in clinical trial research.
-In the event that a subject dies before the research is completed, and continued use or disclosure of their identifiable health information is necessary for the research, the authorization should cover continued use/disclosure.
+In the event that a subject dies before the research is completed, and continued use or disclosure of their identifiable health information is necessary for the research, the authorization will generally be sufficient to permit continued use/disclosure to complete the subject’s participation in the study as described in the form.
 In some situations, as determined by the PHRC/IRB, it may be necessary to obtain further assurances from the investigator as to the use and disclosure of decedents' information under this policy.

 3. All research: